 Despite this observation, it is crucial to emphasize that this does \textit{not} lead to superconvergence.
 This is primarily because superconvergence not only requires a $t^4$ estimate, but more importantly, it demands the preconstant to be bounded solely by the nature of $B$.
 When $t$ is not sufficiently small (in this case, as small as $1/\norm{A}$), the higher-order terms in the Taylor expansion cease to remain controlled.
 To elaborate further, the interaction depicted as $A(t) = -i e^{iAt}B e^{-iAt}$ does not conform to the simple form of \cref{eq:simple_A_expand_in_t}.
 Instead, it can be expressed as:

 where $r t^3$ is replaced by $r(t)$, preventing a perfect cancellation of the $t^3$ terms.
 This leads to terms that are challenging to control, for instance:

-Here we leverage the fact that $[\alpha, [\beta, \alpha]] \sim [V(x), [\partial_x^2, V(x)], V(x)]] = 0$, where $\sim$ denotes equality up to an absolute constant.
+Here we leverage the fact that $[\alpha, [\beta, \alpha]] \sim [V(x), [[\partial_x^2, V(x)], V(x)]] = 0$, where $\sim$ denotes equality up to an absolute constant.
 To achieve superconvergence, \cref{eq:alpha_beta_gamma} needs to be bounded by $C t^4$, necessitating the bounding of $\norm{[\alpha, [\beta, A(t)]]}$ by $Ct$ with some $C$ depending only on $B$ and independent of the number of grids $N$.
 Unfortunately, this is not the case.
 As evidenced by \cref{fig:alpha_beta_gamma}, where the term can be linearly bounded in $t$ but with a constant dependent on the number of grids $N$.
-Other terms associated with $\gamma(t)$ can be even more challenging to estimate, for example, one needs to prove that $\norm{[\gamma(s), [\alpha, \gamma(t)]]} \leq C t^3$.
+Other terms associated with $\gamma(t)$ can be even more challenging to estimate, for example, one needs to prove that $\sup_{s\in[0,t]}\norm{[\gamma(s), [\alpha, \gamma(t)]]} \leq C t^3$.